straup/recipes/recipes/pastry/pate-a-choux.md

 Directions
 --

-Preheat oven to 450 {F:degrees}.
-Grease a cookie sheet.
+Preheat oven to 450 F. Grease a cookie sheet.

 In a heavy saucepan, combine water, butter, sugar and salt.
 Bring to a boil.
 Remove from heat and add flour all at once.
 Stir hard until mixture forms